ncatlab/nlab-content/pages/4/9/1/1/1194/content.md

 ## Categorical semantics of logic in type theory

 How does type theory relate to logic?
-Well, _propositional logic_ is just the type theory whose semantic categories are _posets_.
+Well, _[[propositional logic]]_ is just the type theory whose semantic categories are _posets_.
 In this case, the types $P,Q,\dots$ are usually called _propositions_, and the existence of a (necessarily unique) term of type $Q$, having a free variable of type $P$, is just the assertion that $P\le Q$ (or, in more logical language, "$P$ implies $Q$").
 The type constructor for binary products is usually written $\wedge$ and called "and," the type constructor for binary coproducts is usually written $\vee$ and called "or," and so on.
 The term constructors are generally called _inference rules_, since they allow us to infer new theorems from old ones.

-Now, it turns out that there are (at least) two ways to reconcile logic (the type theory of posets) with type theory of more general categories.
+Now, it turns out that there are (at least) two ways to reconcile propositional logic (the type theory of posets) with type theory of more general categories, producing [[predicate logic]].

+### Logic over type theory

 In the first approach, which can be described as _typed predicate logic_ or _logic over type theory_, we keep the propositions separate from the types.
 (Since, as we have seen, propositional logic is a specific kind of type theory, this means we really have two interacting type theories.
 However, in this case we generally reserve "type" for the second kind of type as distinguished from the "propositions.")

 In this case, the syntax has collections of types and terms, together with constructors, and also rules for forming propositions out of types and terms, and inference rules for forming implications between propositions.
 The types and terms form the underlying type theory of the logic, and the propositions 'depend' on these.
 For instance, given two terms $x,y$ of type $A$, we can often form a proposition $x=y$ which asserts that $x$ and $y$ are equal.
 Other important "proposition constructors" are the _quantifiers_ $\exists x$ and $\forall x$, where $x$ is a variable associated to a type (not a proposition).
+This can concisely be formalized as a [[pure type system]] with one sort for types and another sort for propositions, such that propositions are allowed to depend on types, but not conversely.

 The natural home for the semantics of typed predicate logic turns out to be an _indexed poset_: a category $C$ together with a functor $P:C^{op}\to Pos$.
 This is often described equivalently as a category $E$ of propositions that is [[Grothendieck fibration|fibred over]] the category $C$ of terms, and whose fibers are posets.
 (Thus, an alternative way of thinking of propositional logic is as the 'logic' of a poset fibred over the trivial one-object category, which corresponds to the fact that the propositions do not contain or depend on typed terms.)
 The ordinary type theory happens in $C$ as described above, and a proposition $\phi$ with a free variable $x$ of type $A$ is interpreted by an element $[\phi]$ of the poset $P(A)$ (the fiber over $A$).
 The prototypical indexed poset is $P:Set^{op}\to Pos$ sending each set to the poset of its [[subset]]s, with an evident generalization to [[subobject]]s in any category; thus we think of $[\phi]$ as "the set of all $x\in A$ such that $\phi(x)$ is true."
 Another way of describing this setup is as the _subobject fibration_ $cod:Sub(C)\to C$.